esphome/esphome-docs/guides/faq.rst

 While the use of them in software is not a problem, if there's something attached to the pins (particularly if they're not floating during the bootup) you may run into problems.
 It's recommended to avoid them unless you have a pressing need to use them and you have reviewed the expected boot voltage levels of these pins from the ESP datasheet.

-Note that some boards connect pins such as GPIO0 to a builtin tactile switch.
-In these cases using the strapping pins is not a problem.
+Some development boards connect GPIO 0 to a button, often labeled "boot".
+Holding this button while the ESP is turning on will cause it to go into bootloader mode.
+Once the ESP is fully booted up, this button can be used as a normal input safely.

 How can I test a Pull Request?
 ------------------------------